johnnyw66/SAP2/README.md

 **CONTROL+K** to start the microprocessor clock which will run the assembled machine code.
 You can use **CONTROL+R** to reset the microprocessor.
 Note: Mac Users replace the **CMD** key for **CONTROL**.

 With the cicuit set to auto tick - the code will start to run, updating the decimal display until it reaches the result '15', which is an approximation (albeit poor) of the square root of 197.
-The task it was programmed to do!

 Software Requirements